Note: Answers to many questions you may have might be found in the Reference section’s links; they provide a lot of info not in the docs.

 - Counterfeit Monkey’s Extensions: many unique extensions, many others modified from their originals

-Separate from the Authoring > Inform 7 category here, there is a Technical Development > Inform Extensions category chiefly discussing issues with existing published extensions
+Separate from the Authoring > Inform 7 here, Technical Development > Inform Extensions discusses issues with existing published extensions.

 Glulx/Glk extensions ecosystem